dongqianzheng/mha/TypicalErrors.md

     Sat Jul 2 13:23:14 2011 - [info] Got exit code 1 (Not master dead).
     Died at /usr/bin/masterha_manager line 59.

 The most likely cause of this error is that you are using multi-master replication.
 Currently MHA does not support multi-master replication.
-See [Requirements#single_master_and_multiple_slaves](Requirements#single_master_and_multiple_slaves) for details.
+See [Single_master_and_multiple_slaves](Requirements#single_master_and_multiple_slaves) for details.